 This Delta Annex details the hazard mitigation planning elements specific to that portion of the Sacramento-San Joaquin River Delta located within unincorporated Sacramento County.
 This portion of the Delta includes six (6) unincorporated communities, known as legacy communities, and the City of Isleton (also defined as a legacy community) as well as various other reclamation Districts.
 The purpose of this Annex is to provide an umbrella document that includes descriptions, data, and information on the Delta common to all LHMP participating jurisdictions from this region.
 This Annex is not intended to be a standalone document, but appends to and supplements the information contained in the Base Plan document.
-As such, all sections of the Base Plan, including the planning process and other procedural requirements apply to and were met by all participating jurisdictions, with a focus on the risk assessment and mitigation strategy for each jurisdiction.
+As such, all sections of the Base Plan, including the planning process and other procedural requirements apply to and were met by all participating jurisdictions included in this Delta Annex.
+This Annex provides information specific to participating Delta jurisdictions, with a focus on the risk assessment and mitigation strategy for each jurisdiction.